 Guest blog authored by TI Community Champions Jan Cumps and Martin Valencia.

-Both Jan Cumps and Martin Valencia were awarded at the 2015 TI Community Award Ceremony as Top Helpers for 2015!
+Both Jan Cumps and Martin Valencia were awarded at the recent 2015 TI Community Award Ceremony as Top Helpers for 2015!
 As leaders and MVPs in the TI Community, it was an honor to recognize their tremendous achievements in 2015.

 TI award-winning Community Champions Jan and Martin contribute monthly to the Jan & Martin Project Pick of the Month and can be last found hosting a TI Community Analog Webinar.
 Martin also hosted the Hola TI LaunchPad Webinar.
 They previously participated in Part 1 of the LaunchPad with sunglasses series and Part 1 of Show your crazy LaunchPad 'Stache.
 They also teamed up for the TI Community Blog post on Getting Started with Hercules LaunchPads in 5 steps.